Posted by Daniela ● 12 October 2017

 Go where the students are

 Students trust other students when it comes to promoting brands on campus.
-In fact, 88% of students surveyed by RateMyPlacement said they would recommend employers to use students as Brand Managers to educate them about work experience opportunities and graduate schemes.
-That’s why we recruited Brand Managers for our energy client's campaign at all Times Top 100 universities.
+In fact, 88% of students surveyed by RateMyPlacement said they would recommend employers to use students as Brand Ambassadors to educate them about work experience opportunities and graduate schemes.
+That’s why we recruited Brand Ambassadors for our energy client's campaign at all Times Top 100 universities.

 They acted as micro-influencers on their university campuses and pushed the message in places that we didn’t have access to, including Facebook groups and their own personal networks.
 Between them they delivered a huge 6,326 clicks to the competition, providing huge exposure for our client and the campaign.